hastec-fr/apash/README.md

 # <Timestamp with TZ> [Level] <Function> (<relative row>): Exception <Argument if any (nothing for the moment)>
 #   at <first function level>(<source path>:<relative row>)
 ```
-The relative row corresponds to the row inside the function.
-Sorry but for the moment, there is no offset to get the absolute row.<br/>
+The relative row relates to the row inside the function.
+Sorry, but for the time being, there is no offset to get the absolute row.<br/>
 A trick is just to copy/paste the function in a blank source to have the correct offset.<br/>
 ```bash
 1 ArrayUtils.isSameLength() {